Sarah Leah Whitson: Egypt

 Since the military overthrow of Egyptian president Mohamed Morsi, Egypt's security forces have launched a campaign of persecution against the Muslim Brotherhood, "with mass killings of protesters, dragnet arrests of its supporters and attempts to ban the Brotherhood," Whitson wrote in The New York Times.
 She also noted that Egypt's military-backed government killed more than 1,000 protesters in 2013 – without being held to account.
 She criticized an Egyptian court for sentencing 529 Muslim Brotherhood members to death in a mass trial, even though only 70 of the accused appeared in court.

-A Huffington Post reporter quoted her as accusing Egypt's military government of trampling on Egyptian's basic freedoms.
+Medea Benjamin writing for Huffington Post quoted her as accusing Egypt's military government of trampling on Egyptian's basic freedoms.